Looking forward the finale this afternoon. This is fun!!

 Favourite thing to do in my job: Watching one of my students finally “get” something they’ve been struggling with.

-A teaching-focussed receptor pharmacologist.
+My Work: A teaching-focussed receptor pharmacologist.

 I’m a receptor pharmacologist, interested in the structure and function of the sites where drugs work.
 I investigated the actions of toxins on nicotinic acetylcholine receptors for many years, using a technique called electrophysiology.
 That’s basically a way of measuring the tiny electrical charges that cells can pass back and forth across their membranes.